patheros/PathSetManuals/modules/Orchestrator.md

 **Wave Arms** - Ignores the main signature/pattern of the macro oscillator, and instead each arm quickly waves up and down out of phase.
 This is intended to allow you to quickly hear the full range of the modulation and tweak the power, offset, and any other attenuators involved.
 However you feel free to just use this mode in general.
 In this mode the `Sequence Complexity` knob controls the rate at which the arms wave.

 ### Bypass
-When Ochestrator is bypassed all outputs stay at 0V.
+When Orchestrator is bypassed all outputs stay at 0V.

 ## Patch Examples